netdata/netdata/packaging/installer/OTHERS.md

 sh /tmp/kickstart-static64.sh
 ```

-The installation script will let you know if it was successful or not.
+The installation script outputs whether it was successful or not.

 You can also download staic binary files from our [stable releases page](https://github.com/netdata/netdata/releases) or grab the [nightly .run binary](https://storage.googleapis.com/netdata-nightlies/netdata-latest.gz.run).
 These `.run` files are self-extracting shell scripts build with [makeself](https://github.com/megastep/makeself).